 The business dates back to 1875, when Joseph Bulova, established a business for the manufacturing of fine jewelry in the City of New York.
-In 1911, the business was incorporated under the laws of New York State, as the J. Bulova Company, with a capital of $50,000.
+On June 7 1911, the business was incorporated under the laws of New York State, as the J. Bulova Company, with a capital of $50,000.
 Thereafter, the business of the Company became almost exclusively the manufacture and sale of fine watches.
-The capital was increased to $1,000,000 in 1923, and the present name of the Company was adopted, at which time the Company’s sales became exclusively that of fine jewelled watches.
+The capital was increased to $1,000,000 in 1923, and the present name of the Company was adopted (April 26 1923), at which time the Company’s sales became exclusively that of fine jewelled watches.

 Joseph Bulova, a 23-year-old immigrant from Bohemia, opens a small jewelry shop on Maiden Lane in New York City.